San Diego State vs. San Jose State NCAA Football Odds, Plays and Insights | October 15, 2021

 - The combined points per game average of the two teams, 56.1, is 15.1 points more than Friday's over/under.

-- The 40.4 combined points per game that these two squads have allowed this season are 0.6 fewer than the 41 over/under in this contest.
+- These two squads combine to allow 40.4 points per game, 0.6 fewer than this contest's over/under.

-- The Aztecs and their opponents have scored an average of 44.6 points per game in 2021, 3.6 more than Friday's total.
+- Aztecs games this season feature an average total of 44.6 points, a number 3.6 points higher than Friday's over/under.

-- The 41-point over/under for this game is 15.1 points below the 56.1 points per game average total in Spartans games this season.
+- In 2021, games involving the Spartans have averaged a total of 56.1 points, 15.1 more than the set over/under in this contest.

 San Diego State Stats and Trends

-- This season, the Aztecs have two against the spread wins in three games as a favorite of 8 points or more.
+- This season, the Aztecs have two ATS wins in three games as a favorite of 9.5 points or more.

-- San Diego State's games this year have hit the over on three of five set point totals (60%).
+- San Diego State's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).

-- San Diego State is 4-1 against the spread and 5-0 overall in games when it records more than 23.8 points.
+- When San Diego State records more than 23.8 points, it is 4-1 against the spread and 5-0 overall.

-- In games that San Diego State churns out more than 369.5 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that San Diego State piles up more than 369.5 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Aztecs have turned the ball over three more times (6 total) than the Spartans have forced a turnover (3) this season.

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.